GoogleChrome/web.dev/src/site/content/en/blog/trusted-types/index.md

 # thumbnail: thumbnail.png
 alt: Code snippets demonstrating Cross-Site Scripting vulnerabilities.
 description: |
-  Introducing Trusted Types - a browser API to prevent DOM-Based Cross Site Scripting in modern web applications.
+  Introducing Trusted Types: a browser API to prevent DOM-Based cross-site scripting in modern web applications.
 tags:
   - post # post is a required tag for the article to show up in the blog.
   - security